1. Remember the most important items

 7. Get the right plug adaptor(s)

 Different countries use different types of electrical sockets.
-I like to always pack a universal all-in-one plug adaptor, which ensures you can plug in your electronic devices basically anywhere.
+I like to always pack a universal all-in-one plug adaptor, ensuring you can charge your electronics basically anywhere.

 8. Set up a back-up service